 Loan Take-Up and Use: Twenty-six percent of eligible households took up loans from Spandana or another MFI by the time of the endline survey.
 Spandana does not insist that loans be used for business purposes, however 30 percent of Spandana borrowers reported they used their loans for starting a new business, and 22 percent to buy stock for existing businesses.
 Additionally, 30 percent of loans were reportedly used to repay an existing loan, 15 percent to buy a durable good for household use, and 15 percent to smooth household consumption.

-New Businesses and Business Profits: Seven percent of households in treatment areas reported operating a business which was opened in the past year, compared to 5.3 percent in comparison areas.
-Existing business owners did not see a change in profits with the new competition.
+New Businesses and Business Profits: 5.6 percent of households in treatment areas reported operating a business which was opened in the past year, compared to 4.7 percent in comparison areas.
+Most existing business owners did not see a change in profits with the new competition.

-Expenditure: Expenditure patterns were very different for different groups.
+Expenditure: There were no significant differences in total household expenditures between treatment and comparison groups.
+However, expenditure patterns were very different for different groups.
 Those with an existing business bought more durable goods for their home and business (i.e. they invested).
-Those most likely to start a new business cut back sharply on temptation goods (tobacco, eating out, etc) and invested more.
-Those least likely to start a business consumed more non-durable goods.
+Treatment households cut back sharply on temptation goods (tobacco, eating out, etc) and invested more.
 A switch from temptation goods to investment in the first two groups is encouraging and may lead to higher consumption in the future, though it is too early to tell.
-The increased consumption of the third group may come from paying off higher interest loans, which means that the households have more money to spend.
-But it could also mean that the households simply spent the loans on non-investment goods, and have fallen further into debt.
-Again, this short-term study cannot tell.